Montmorency/CodePractice/README.md

 mainly come from HackerRank questions and from the Algorithm Design Manual by Steven Skiena.

-the timing directory contains some time it scripts to test the relative efficiency of different
+The timing directory contains some timing scripts to test the relative efficiency of different operations in python.